Challenging School Policies and Decisions

 - Find and recruit faculty who are allies and are willing to open a dialogue with university administration on issues.

 - Ask supportive faculty and administrators about how university context, history, or other factors could affect your goals.
-Librarians and professors in Women’s, Gender, and Sexuality studies or similar departments are generally knowledgeable on these topics.
 Have past student organizations lobbied for the same thing?
 Are university leaders’ decisions constrained by state laws?
 Which university offices might want to support your ideas and why?

 - Read how faculty, staff, and students can work together in PEN America’s Campus Free Speech Guide and Rutgers toolkit for campus organizers.

 "There are always teachers who feel strongly about the same causes as you.
-Talk to those people about opportunities at school where you can bring awareness. " - Emily Odenkirk, Point BIPOC Alum.
+Talk to those people about opportunities at school where you can bring awareness. " - Emily, Point Alum.

 - Network with university leadership through informational interviews – have friends in power before you need to challenge a policy, decision, or mandate.